 For U.S. companies, the basic structure of a balance sheet is always the same, but you’ll often see slight variations in the categories a company chooses to show.
 We saw several of them with Apple’s balance sheet, and each company may have its own quirks.

 With the balance sheets of foreign companies, the biggest difference you’ll notice is that sometimes they balance in a slightly different way.
 In the UK, for example, companies often subtract liabilities from assets.
 It’s the same principle as for U.S. balance sheets, just a different way of presenting it.
 Here’s an example, from British pharmaceutical company GlaxoSmithKline plc (GSK):

-But sometimes the international balance sheets look quite familiar, with just a few variations in the order of the lines and the terms they use.
-Here’s German car manufacturer Volkswagen’s, for example:
+Other international balance sheets follow a similar approach to either the US or UK examples, with just a few variations in the order of the lines and the terms they use.

 As you’ve seen, the balance sheet is a business’s story, just like the income statement.
 In this tutorial, we’ve given you a dictionary to help you translate that story into plain English.
 You can now use what you’ve learned to examine any company’s balance sheet, and understand what it’s telling you.

 Don’t worry too much about the small variations you come across.
 Just concentrate on understanding the structure for now.
 If you want to go deeper into a particular detail, public companies include extensive notes in their annual reports to explain every line of the balance sheet.

 As with the income statement, the best thing to do is to practise.
 You can find balance sheets for any public company on a financial website like Morningstar or Yahoo Finance, or from the Investor Relations section of the company’s website.
 See what kind of assets a company has, how high its debts are, how much profit it has accumulated.
 As you do this more often, the terms will become more and more familiar, and you’ll never have that glazed-eye feeling again!